mukulBillore/PFMSystem/READme.txt

-This is the stating of Personal Financial Management platform(Backend)   By Mukul Billore .
+This is the stating of Personal Financial Management platform(Backend)   By Mukul Billore and Rohith.

 (Technology used for backend : using Java, Spring Boot, and microservices)